The Best Week of Your Life Itinerary

 Hike: The Narrows is hailed as one of the world's best canyon hikes.
 This shady walk up the shallow Virgin River can be adapted for any ability level or timeframe.
 Red rock canyon walls reach into the sky above as you splash and stroll through the river's cool waters.
 Check the park website for conditions, suggested hiking equipment and guides & outfitters.

 Hike: A classic park hike, Angels Landing should not be taken lightly.
 It rises nearly 1,500 feet from the canyon floor to its final viewpoint.
 Many people consider the views here to be some of the most spectacular in the world.
-Only those who are physically fit and not afraid of heights should attempt this hike.
+Only those who are physically fit and not afraid of heights should attempt this hike — it’s a lot of work with a lot of reward.
 On average, it takes between three and six hours to complete this five-mile round-trip hike.
 Be prepared to walk across a narrow land bridge with steep, shear drop offs on either side.
 Chains are provided for security and peace of mind.
 Please check the park website before you plan this hike for trail conditions and closures.

 Shop: Stop in Springdale for gifts, souvenirs and a great meal.